 Comments:

 The Society will be meeting with community organizations, City social planners and Park Board to further discuss details of this space.
+In January 2022 Britannia and Vancouver Latin American Cultural Centre Society (VLACC) will work with community organizations to develop a model that could work on our site.

 Gymnastics Dedicated Space